 Does matter have a fourth phase?

 We can see plasma only when it is in glow-mode or incandescent arc-mode.
 When we see it in Nature, it has an otherworldly beauty, like a glimpse of the divine.

 We see it in lightning, and in the polar Aurorae, Borealis and Australis.

 And we see it in fire.
 A flame is a plasma.

 Each phase is given a metonym by the Greeks.
 Earth for solid, water for liquid, air for gas, and flame for plasma.

 We now know that more than 99 percent of the matter in the universe exists in the form of plasma, as predicted by the pioneering plasma cosmologist, Kristian Birkeland.
 Like Herakleitos, plasma physicists tend to see the fourth phase of matter as fundamental: the base of the pyramid of matter.

-The death of earth is the birth of fire.
+The death of fire is the birth of air.

 I’m not saying Herakleitos ‘discovered plasma’.
 A scientific understanding of plasma would not become possible until the generation of electricity had been achieved.

 But there is a striking consonance with our own knowledge.
 Four phases of matter.
 The realization that the fourth is in some sense the first.